 Environmental noise monitoring took place at the nearest noise sensitive receptors between November 14th and November 21st, 2019 with a 01dB Duo Noise Logger.
 The monitoring location is shown in Figure 4-1.
 The noise logger was configured to measure instantaneous noise levels with a 'Fast' time weighting and 'A' frequency weighting over 15 minute intervals.
-A field reference check was conducted for the microphone immediately before and after the measurement sequence, with no significant drift from the reference signal.
+A field calibration check was conducted for the microphone immediately before and after the measurement sequence, with no significant drift from the reference signal.
 The microphone was appropriately fitted with a windshield.

 Noise level data which has been affected by adverse weather conditions (i.e. winds > 5m/s and/or rainfall) is considered invalid and is excluded from analysis.
 In particular, noise measurements recorded between 5:15pm on November 20th and 7:15am on November 21st were excluded due to high wind speeds.
-Weather data was obtained from the Gunnedah Quarry Products Weather Station.
-The average wind speed was 12km/h (3.5m/s) and there was no rain measured during the logging period.
-A summary of weather conditions is in Appendix B.
+Weather data was obtained from the Gunnedah Resource Centre (Station ID: 055024).